-- 1. Provide a 100-foot wide buffer zone, with 25-feet being a vegetative screening buffer, between property developed with a research and development use and any of the following uses: retirement housing (large site), congregate living, single-family residential, multi-family residential, and college and university use.
-[Neighborhood Planning & Zoning Department recommendation] - 2.
-At the site plan stage, provide 150' setbacks for all Critical Environmental Features (CEFs).
-Staff may administratively reduce the setbacks to 50' at the site plan stage if further information is provided that confirms the CEFs will be sufficiently protected.
-[Environmental Staff recommendation] - 3.
-At the site plan stage, incorporate a drainage and utility strategy that minimizes or eliminates the impact to Spring S-5.
-This may include a span bridge and bored utilities for the future roadway crossing Provide mitigation measures if groundwater is encountered.
-[Environmental Staff recommendation] - 4.
-At the site plan stage, employ state-of the art erosion control measures during construction in order to prevent the release of any sediment from disturbed areas.
-[Environmental Staff recommendation] - 5.
-At the site plan stage, comply with current code in regards to water quality volume capture.
+- Provide a 100-foot wide buffer zone, with 25-feet being a vegetative screening buffer, between property developed with a retirement housing (large site), congregate living, or college and university use and a research and development use [Neighborhood Planning & Zoning Department recommendation] - 2 At the site plan stage, provide 150' setbacks for all Critical Environmental Features (CEFs) Staff may administratively reduce the setbacks to 50' at the site plan stage if further information is provided that confirms the CEFs will be sufficiently protected [Environmental Staff recommendation] - 3 At the site plan stage, incorporate a drainage and utility strategy that minimizes or eliminates the impact to Spring S-5 This may include a span bridge and bored utilities for the future roadway crossing Provide mitigation measures if groundwater is encountered.
+[Environmental Staff recommendation] - 4 At the site plan stage, employ state-of the art erosion control measures during construction in order to prevent the release of any sediment from disturbed areas [Environmental Staff recommendation] - 5 At the site plan stage, comply with current code in regards to water quality volume capture.
 [Environmental Staff recommendation]

-Staff supports the applicant's principal request to allow the additional land uses because the uses are compatible in this area given the adjacent multi-family and GR-zoned properties on FM 620 and given the recommended buffering between any possible R&D or assembly uses that are already permitted, the proposed uses are protected.
+Staff supports the applicant's principal request to allow the additional land uses because the uses are compatible in this area given the adjacent multi-family and GR-zoned properties on FM 620 and given the recommended buffering between any possible R&D or assembly uses that are already permitted, the proposed uses are protected